 With designated parking and seating areas, as well as free companion tickets, the Metro Radio Arena prides itself on being accessible to everyone.
 Let the venue know about your special requirements via email and they’ll ensure everything is ready for your visit.

 You’ll find the Metro Radio Arena in Newcastle’s compact city centre, a stone’s throw from plenty of transport options.
+If you're jetting in, take the Metro or a taxi into the city and you’ll arrive in under 30 minutes.

 There are plenty of official parking spaces available at the rear of the Arena but, if these are full, there’s also an NCP car park nearby on Redheugh Bridge Road.